EuroPython/website/data/pages-content/sponsor/information.md

 - Deadline for orders: 2022-06-30

 If you have any last-minute orders, please contact Interflow and keep them in the loop.
-Company name, point of contact name and email would be perfect

 </details>